Where can I learn about the job positions for productions?

 Can I work if I am a minor?

 Contact the New Mexico Department of Labor for state laws regarding minors working on film/video projects.
 (Information about these laws is also available on our website under the “Locations” section.)
 NM child actors have additional guidelines and may require a Studio Teacher or Tutor on set.
 Per the Federal Child Labor Laws, if you are under 18 and there is hazardous equipment on a job site, you can not legally work.
 If a production employs minors for other work such as a Production Assistant in a non-hazardous working environment (i.e. no heavy equipment in the vicinity or other hazardous conditions) and presuming the production’s insurance covers minors, school-age children in New Mexico may be employed.
 However, employment of a child under the age of 16 requires the child to obtain a student work permit from either their superintendents office or the Department of Labor.
-Check with the Department of Labor for complete details.
+Check with the Department of Labor for complete details and review this document.
 It is the responsibility of the production company to keep the work permit certificates on file and to keep a list posted of all children working there.
 Employers must also comply with Federal Child Labor Laws.

 How do I get a job as a Production Assistant (P.A.)?